pantanvita/wis-python-2025/day02/README-day-02.md

 11) **The GUI application and command line code was created entirely using AI Chat GPT-5.0**

 **TOOL 2: PROTEIN M/Z CALCULATION TOOL**
 * In bottom-up proteomics, protein sequences are regularly cleaved into peptides using enzymes- trypsin and chymotrypsin (routinely used in lab) and then analyzed in mass spectrometers producing charged ions: +1, +2 and/or +3
 * I have created a tool that calculates which peptide sequences can be hypothetically generated when a protein (sequence input by user) is cleaved using trypsin and/or chymotrypsin.
+* There are 3 .py files for this tool as protein-mz-tool-input, -gui, -cmdline
 * To proofread and smoothen the code, I used **Chat GPT-5.0**
 * Significant prompts used that helped in writing this code-
 1) Create a library of amino acid masses